Sarvesh1Yadav/Loan-Prediction-Project/README.md

 Python (Pandas, NumPy, Matplotlib, Scikit-learn) Jupyter Notebook for interactive coding and analysis Dataset
 The dataset contains features like loan amount, interest rate, borrower details, and loan terms.
-[Include a brief description or link to the dataset source, if public.]

 Model Development
 The model was developed using supervised learning algorithms.
 Steps included: